encukou/freezeyt/README.md

 The blog was tested on Python version 3.8.

 The blog is a Flask application.
-To run it, install additional dependecies mentioned in `requirements-blog.txt`.
+To run it, install additional dependecies with
+`python -m pip install .[blog]`.
 Then, set the environment variable `FLASK_APP` to the path of the blog app.
 Also set `FLASK_ENV` to "development" for easier debugging.